8ulce28/zkVM-ecdsa-benchmark/README.md

 | Pico    |             |                    |         |        |
 | Valida  |             |                  |    |       |

 Powdr host code gets killed while creating program ZK setup.
-Also, the process of getting the proving key does not run to completion for Pico.
+Also, the process of getting the proving key does not run to completion for Pico on Mac.

 Results for guest codes containing 100 verifications are displayed below.
 ### On Mac